r2devops/hub/jobs/docker_build/README.md

 ## Objective

-Build a [docker](https://www.docker.com/){:target="_blank"} image of your application from a Dockerfile at the root of your project, and push it to a remote registry.
-The build part is done using [kaniko](https://github.com/GoogleContainerTools/kaniko){:target="_blank"}.
+Build a [docker](https://www.docker.com/){:target="_blank"} image of your application from a Dockerfile at the root of your project, and push it to a remote registry or multiple ones.
+The build part is done using
+[kaniko](https://github.com/GoogleContainerTools/kaniko){:target="_blank"}.

 !!! info